petershepherd/rtd-acre/docs/source/strategic-positioning-and-institutional-overview.rst

 - No reliance on token governance or inflation.

-The protocol augments existing land registries rather than attempting to replace them, making it compatible with conservative regulatory environments and mission-critical public infrastructure.
+The protocol augments existing land registries rather than attempting to replace them, making it suitable for conservative regulatory environments and mission-critical public infrastructure.

 13.3 Comparison with Other RWA Projects